SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 you can leave the body of the extension declaration empty.

-By default, types that conform to a protocol must implement all of the member declarations of a protocol.
-That said, you can mark a protocol member declaration with the ``optional`` attribute to specify that its implementation is optional.
+By default, types that conform to a protocol must implement all of the properties, methods, initializers, and subscripts declared in the protocol.
+That said, you can mark these protocol member declarations with the ``optional`` attribute to specify that their implementation by a conforming type is optional.

 ..
 TODO: Maybe discuss trying to access an optional member that you're
     not sure is implemented by a type.